-- VasoStat™ stays focused over the puncture site to achieve hemostasis by maintaining precise alignment over the radial artery across the needed range of pressure.
+- VasoStat™ stays focused over the artery to achieve hemostasis by maintaining precise alignment across the needed range of pressure.

 - Its unique design gives focused compression to the radial artery without complete occlusion to allow patent hemostasis.

 - Radial artery angiogram via catheter in brachial artery following radial sheath removal with VasoStat™ Hemostasis Device in place (Arrows)

 - After assessing pressure and distal perfusion, set it and leave it.

 - Feature a unique, adjustable mechanism to enable hemostasis while maintaining radial artery perfusion.

 - No stepwise reduction in compression, device can be applied and removed when hemostasis is complete.

 - Single size for all ranges of patient anatomy

 - Transparency over the puncture site allows continuous observation

 - Supplied with See-Cure™ adhesive pad to optimize securement and alignment